ngambip/Grants_Financial_Analysis/README.md

 The dashboard will present an interactive view of the income and expenditure data.
 Suggested visuals include:

 1. **Income vs. Expense Breakdown**:
-   - **Bar Chart**: Comparing total income to total expenditure for the year on a monthly basis
+   - **Bar Chart**: Comparing total income to total expenditure for the year on a monthly basis.

 2. **Category Breakdown of Expenses and Income**:
    - **Donut/Pie Chart**: Visualizing the proportion of funds spent on Project Activity, Administration,          and Salaries.